-A natural progression to asking those clarifying questions is the ability to personalize the process to each unique customer.
+As an automotive car salesman, natural progression to asking those clarifying questions is the ability to personalize the process to each unique customer.
 In practice, personalization is all about adjusting your services to meet each customer’s specific needs, rather than focusing on broad sales tactics.
 While it’s true that buying trends can help your sales team understand the preferences of different customer demographics, it’s crucial to treat each visitor as an individual.

 According to research from Accenture, around 43% of U.S. consumers are more likely to purchase goods and services from companies that personalize their experience.
 This includes things like offering product recommendations, special discounts and other incentives for customer loyalty.
 There is, however, a more direct and impactful way to build relationships with potential customers: focus on the person, not the product.

 Since you’ve started off strong by asking clarifying questions, now it’s time to get to know the person behind the purchase.
 Why do they need a new vehicle?
 What will they be using it for?
 How would a new or used car improve their lives?
 These types of people-focused questions can reveal the motives behind customers’ purchase decisions and help your sales team personalize every aspect of the buyer’s journey.